cncf/foundation/website-guidelines.md

 6. CNCF requests that graduated and incubating projects include the sentence “We are a Cloud Native Computing Foundation project.” and the CNCF logo near the bottom of their project homepage.
-Sandbox-level projects should include the sentence “We are a Cloud Native Computing Foundation sandbox project.” and the CNCF logo.
+Sandbox-level projects should include the sentence “We are a Cloud Native Computing Foundation sandbox project.” and promintently feature the [CNCF Sandbox logo](https://github.com/cncf/artwork/tree/master/other/cncf-sandbox) and not the normal CNCF logo.
 We also appreciate a link to KubeCon + CloudNativeCon as the events approach.

 Questions?
 Please email info@cncf.io.